data301-2021-summer2/project-group28-project/README.md

-# Group 28 - {Investigating the effects of Diet on individuals with COVID-19}
+# Group 28 - Investigating the effects of Diet on individuals with COVID-19

-- Your title can change over time.

 ## Milestones